Find your answer here

 What are the judging criteria?

-The Judging Panel will make their selection based on the content of the Entries and using the following criteria:
+The judging panel will make their selection based on the content of the submissions and using the following criteria:

-1. Innovation and Digitization aspect of solution: How innovative is the solution in its use of new or existing technology to solve a local or global problem?
+1. Innovative digital technology solution: How innovative is the solution in its use of new or existing technology to solve a local or global problem?
 Are there other solutions available and if so, how does this differentiate from them?
 (33%)

-3. Impact: What is the scale of potential impact to economic development and/or a social or environmental problem?
-(How broad is the potential impact, how significant is the impact (breadth/depth))?
+3. Impact: What is the scale of potential social impact?
+How broad is the impact?
+How many people will your solution reach?
+How significant is the impact?
 (33%)

-4. Clarity: How well do you articulate your solution and the potential impact it will have on economic development and/or solving a social or environmental problem?
+4. Clarity: How well do you articulate your solution and the potential impact it will have on society?
 (10%)

 Can I submit an application in a language other than English?